-SATELLITE RADIO MENU (if equipped): Press MENU when satellite radio mode is active to access.
+SATELLITE RADIO MENU: Press MENU when satellite radio mode is active to access.
 Press OK to enter into the satellite radio menu.
-Press $\triangle$ / $\bigvee$ to cycle through the following options:
+Press ▲ SEEK ▼ to cycle through the following options:

-- CATEGORY: Press OK to enter category mode.
-Press A / to scroll through the list of available SIRIUS channel Categories (Pop, Rock, News, etc.) Press OK when the desired category appears in the display.
-After a category is selected, press SEEK to search for that specific category of channels only (i.e. ROCK).
-You may also select CATEGORY ALL to seek all available SIRIUS categories and channels.
-Press OK to close and return to the main menu. - SAVE SONG: Press OK to save the currently playing song's title in the system's memory.
+- CATEGORY MENU- Press OK to enter category mode.
+Press ▲ SEEK ▼ to scroll through the list of available SIRIUS[®] channel Categories (Pop, Rock, News, etc.) Press OK when the desired category appears in the display.
+After a category is selected, press ◄ SEEK ▶ to search for that specific category of channels only (i.e. ROCK).
+You may also select CATEGORY ALL to seek all available SIRIUS[®] categories and channels.
+Press OK to close and return to the main menu. - SONG SEEK MENU- Press OK to enter song seek menu.
+Press ▲ SEEK ▼ to scroll through the following options:

+a.
+SAVE THIS SONG: Press OK to save the currently playing song's title in the system's memory.
 (If you try to save something other than a song, CANT SAVE will appear in the display.)
 When the chosen song is playing on any satellite radio channel, the system will alert you with an audible prompt.
 Press OK while SONG ALERT is in the display and the system will take you to the channel playing the desired song.
 You can save up to 20 song titles.
 If you attempt to save more than 20 titles, the display will read REPLACE SONG?
-Press OK to access the saved titles and press ▲ /▼ to cycle through the saved titles.
+Press OK to access the saved titles and press \blacktriangle SEEK ∇ to cycle through the saved titles.
 When the song title appears in the display that you would like to replace, press OK.
-SONG REPLACED will appear in the display. - DELETE SONG: Press OK to delete a song from the system's memory.
-Press ▲ /▼ to cycle through the saved songs.
+SONG REPLACED will appear in the display. b.
+DELETE A SONG: Press OK to delete a song from the system's memory.
+Press \blacktriangle SEEK \checkmark to cycle through the saved songs.
 When the song appears in the display that you would like to delete, press OK.
 The song will appear in the display for confirmation.
 Press OK again and the display will read SONG DELETED.
-If you do not want to delete the currently listed song, press ▲ /▼ to select either RETURN or CANCEL.
+If you do not want to delete the currently listed song, press \blacktriangle SEEK \checkmark to select either RETURN or CANCEL.